FaeInterestingWorld/.github/profile/README.md

 3. Humans are not a threat

 I-AGIs being able to learn at a significantly faster rate compared to humans will likely mean I-AGIs will not see humans as a threat.

+Strong beliefs that I-AGIs will pre-emptively attack humans may be unfounded.
+It is possible that humans using powerful AI systems may cause more suffering than I-AGIs who may either ignore or show a positive interest in human well-being.

 ---